 As people claim chunks they will go from Unassigned to In Progress.

 Transcribers have 12 hours to complete a chunk.
 If it is not completed in that time, it will go back to the pool and change back to Unassigned.

 Once transcribers have Submitted their completed chunk, it will highlight blue.

 Once the chunk is Approved by you, it will then turn green.

 Editing Submitted Chunks

-Select a submitted chunk on the right from the Chunk List by clicking on it.
-This will open it up in the player in the middle.
-From here you can play the video or audio for the chosen chunk and view the subtitles or transcript.
+Select a submitted chunk on the right from the Chunk List by clicking on it, which will seek the player and subtitles list to that chunk.
+From here you can play the video or audio for the chosen chunk and view the subtitles.

 You may want to edit parts of the transcriptions.
 Maybe a name was spelled incorrectly or the timing just needs a tweak.

 You have the ability to edit the subtitles here.
 In the timeline you can edit, split, merge, adjust timings, add and delete subtitles just like in the normal subtitle editor.

 Approving chunks is what allows you complete control over your transcriptions.
 Once you have reviewed the chunk and you are satisfied just click the checkmark to approve it.